Parhae: War with the Tang dynasty

 Tae Choyŏng died in 719 and was succeeded by his son, Tae Muye (Da Wuyi, r.
 719–737).
 While Muye accepted Tang gifts and title upon his succession, he showed his independence by giving his father a posthumous temple name, Gowang/Gaowang (high king).
 Muye adopted his own reign title in 720.
 In 721, the Tang asked Parhae for military support against the Khitans but they refused.
 To check Parhae's influence, the Tang appointed a chieftain of the Heishui Mohe (Heuksu Malgal) as prefect of Bozhou (in modern Khabarovsk) in 722.
 In 725, the Andong Protectorate suggested stationing an army in the region.
 In response, Tang officials dispatched an administration staffed by the leaders of smaller tribes under the command of the Youzhou governor-general.
-Muye was convinced that the Heishui Mohe and the Tang were plotting to attack him and required a preemptive strike.
+Muye was convinced that the Heishui Mohe and the Tang were plotting to attack him and that he needed a preemptive strike.
 He ordered his brother, Tae Munye (Da Wenyi), to attack the Heishui Mohe.
 Munye, who had stayed at the Tang capital as a hostage since the start of peaceful relations in 705, and understood the implications of attacking a Tang ally, was reluctant to carry out the order.
 He advised Muye to abandon the plan twice.

 When Goguryeo was at its peak, the country had 300,000 elite soldiers.
 It resisted the Tang court and refused to submit itself to China.
 As soon as the Tang troops reached the country, however, Goguryeo was swept into the dust.
 Now the population of Balhae is several times less than that of Goguryeo.
 Yet you want to betray the Tang court.
 We must not do it.